-Sub-forms are re-usable forms that can be added to your other forms via the Sub-Form Selector field.
-Sub-forms allow for easier form setup in the cases where you need to capture repeating instances of the same type of data.
+Sub-Forms are re-usable forms that can be added to your other forms via the Sub-Form Selector field.
+Sub-Forms allow for a more straightforward form setup where you need to capture repeating instances of the same type of data.

 An example of this is an order with line items.
 In this scenario, you would create a re-usable sub-form representing a line item and add that sub-form to your order form via the Sub-Form Selector field.

 The following instructions provide a step-by-step walkthrough of setting up and using a sub-form.